-It is therefore very important to have regular eye tests so that any problems can be detected and treated as early as possible.
+It is therefore important to have regular eye tests so that problems can be detected and treated as early as possible.

 Tests for glaucoma

-There are several glaucoma tests that your optometrist can perform.
+There are several glaucoma tests that can be carried out by your optometrist.
 They are painless and quite quick.
-The tests should be carried out during the same appointment to ensure that the results are as accurate as possible.
+The tests should be carried out during the same appointment to ensure results are as accurate as possible.

 Eye pressure test (tonometry)

 An eye pressure test (tonometry) uses an instrument called a tonometer to measure the pressure inside your eye.
-A small amount of anaesthetic (painkilling medication) and dye is placed onto your cornea (the transparent layer of tissue that covers the front of the eye).
+A small amount of anaesthetic (painkilling medication) and dye is placed onto the transparent layer of tissue that covers the front of the eye (your cornea).
 A blue light from the head of the tonometer is held against your eye to measure the intraocular pressure.

 Tonometry can diagnose ocular hypertension (OHT - raised pressure in the eye), which is a risk factor for chronic open-angle glaucoma.